FlowFuse/website/src/blog/2024/09/node-red-version-control-with-snapshots.md

 1. **Neglecting Regular Backups**: Don’t skip those snapshots!
 Regularly create backups, especially before making significant changes, moving devices through instances or applications, or disabling developer mode.
 Think of it as your safety net—ensuring you can always bounce back to a stable state if unexpected issues pop up.

 2. **Overlooking Auto-Snapshot Limits**: Did you know that your **auto snapshots** have limits?
 Be mindful of how many you can retain, as older **auto snapshots** will be automatically deleted.
-If you have important **auto snapshots**, save them locally to keep them safe.
+If you have important **auto snapshots**, either rename them to avoid automatic deletion or download and save them locally to keep them safe.
 Remember, manually created snapshots have no limits, so take advantage of that!

 3. **Inadequate Secret Key Security**: Your secret key is your golden ticket!
 When downloading snapshots locally, **securely store that key**.
 Losing it could mean losing access to your snapshot and your ability to recover your work.
 Treat it like a password—keep it safe!